Green Acorns Falling Early? Here’s What It Means

 Summer Tree Stressors

-A tree’s stress can be from too much rain, too little rain, a too-hot summer, or other factors.
-But it’s usually dependent on local conditions.
+A tree’s stress can come from too much rain, too little rain, a too-hot summer, or other factors.
+But it is usually dependent on local conditions.
 In fact, just like “mast years” can happen in Virginia but not in neighboring North Carolina, the same is true for stressed-out trees dropping green acorns.
-It’s not happening everywhere.
+It is not happening everywhere.

 Acorns and Winter Weather Folklore

-In our article, 20 Signs of a Bad Winter Coming, we delve into the folklore surrounding nature’s indicators of harsh winter weather.
-One such sign is the profuse dropping of acorns, which typically refers to brown acorns falling during autumn months.
+In our article, 20 Signs of a Bad Winter Coming, we look at the folklore surrounding nature’s indicators of harsh winter weather.
+One such sign is the profuse dropping of acorns, which typically refers to brown acorns falling during the autumn months.
 According to tradition and lore, seeing an abundance of brown acorns falling means a severe winter is predicted.

 Join the Discussion